sonneveld/ags/Android2/README.md

 Requirements:
 * Android Studio
     * SDK Platform: Android SDK 29 (Android 10 Q)
-* SDK Tools: Android SDK Build-Tools/Platform-Tools/Tools, LLDB, NDK, CMake, Android Emulator (and accelerator if possible)
+    * SDK Tools: Android SDK Build-Tools/Platform-Tools/Tools, LLDB, NDK, Android Emulator (and accelerator if possible)
-* External installation of Cmake (minimum 3.13) and Ninja
+* External installation of Cmake (minimum 3.13)
+* External installation of Ninja

 Requirements can be installed in Android Studio under "Preferences/Appearance & Behaviour/System Settings/AndroidSDK".

-You may need to modify the version of cmake in `Android2/engine/build.gradle` to be the specific external version you have installed.
+By default, Android studio will use an in built version of Cmake v3.6 which is too old for our purposes.
+Edit `local.properties` and add a line to the effect of:

+    cmake.dir=/usr/local/Cellar/cmake/3.14.5

+which should point to your cmake install.

+Your external install of ninja should be in your PATH

 **IMPORTANT:** Android port integrates number of plugins as a part of the engine.
 Some of the plugin sources may be included as submodules, so make sure to initialize submodules before compiling it, e.g. from the